mguerrap/5Beam-Turbulence-Methods/README.md

 The following turbulence parameters can be estimated using this scripts and functions:

 1. Turbulent kinetic energy dissipation rate from TKE frequency spectra and structure function
-2. Reynolds stressses using all 5 beam information and tilt corrections
+2. Reynolds stresses using all 5 beam information and tilt corrections
 3. Turbulent kinetic energy vertical shear production

 Plotting functions are also included.